dmitrypol/dmitrypol.github.io/_drafts/ruby-blocks-procs-lambdas.md

 ---
-title: "Ruby Blocks Procs Lambdas"
+title: "Ruby Blocks Procs and Lambdas"
-date: 2016-10-26
+date: 2016-10-28
 categories:
 ---

-Much has been written about these but why not have yet another article.
+Much has been written about these but I wanted to share some of my experiences where I prefer to use them.